hash function selection for cybergraph particles

 • Planetary scale — functional at 10¹⁵ nodes with bounded locality constraints

-No hash function perfectly satisfies all five.
+No hash function perfectly satisfies all seven.
 The question is which one covers the most ground with the fewest compromises.

 3. Candidates Evaluated

 Fatal weakness: Catastrophic in ZK circuits.
-SHA-256 is 50–100× more expensive than AO hashes when proved in STARKs.
+SHA-256 is 50–100× more expensive than arithmetization-oriented (AO) hashes when proved in starks.
 Bit-oriented operations (XOR, rotation, shift) that make these fast on CPUs become enormous constraint systems in arithmetic circuits.
 Every bit operation must be decomposed into field arithmetic, turning a simple hash into thousands of constraints.

 Verdict: Eliminated.
 A system that cannot efficiently prove its own state transitions cannot achieve verification closure.